-Let’s begin with the various design inputs since they will be mentioned as strengths and weaknesses as we talk about the various chemistry choices.
-All of them are important to understand.
-First input is activation temperature.
-This is defined as the minimum temperature the heatseal must see to begin to get tacky and adhere to the substrate its being sealed to.
-In addition to temperature the seal pressure and dwell time is also important to know.
+Starting with the various design inputs since they will be mentioned as strengths and weaknesses as we talk about the various chemistry choices.
+The first input is the activation temperature.
+This is defined as the minimum temperature the heatseal must see to begin to get tacky and adhere to the substrate it is being sealed to.
+In addition to temperature the seal pressure, dwell time are also important to know.
 Collectively these are known as the sealing conditions.
-Next are the “apply to substrates” (the substrates the heatseal will be coated on) and the “seal to” substrates (the substrates that the coated film will be sealed to).
-In both cases list, all that apply.
-The next input would be the desired peel force (usually in grams/inch width) needed to open the package and the mode of failure required (IE coating split, clean removal off substrate or coated film, etc).
+Next, are the “apply to substrates” (the substrates the heatseal will be coated on) and the “seal to” substrates (the substrates that the coated film will be sealed to).
+In both cases, list all that apply.
+The next input would be the desired peel force (usually in grams/inch width) needed to open the package and the mode of failure required (IE coating split, clean removal from the substrate or coated film, etc).

 Good adhesion is often seen to olefins, polyester, paper, polystyrene, PVC, HIPS and many others.
 If higher chemical resistance is needed over the EVA products other chemistries may be looked at.
-EAA (Ethylene Acrylic Acid) polymers are available in waterbased carrier.
+EAA (Ethylene Acrylic Acid) polymers are available in a water-based carrier.
 These show higher grease and oil resistance.
 Improved moisture resistance and excellent hot tack properties.
 They are often used in aseptic packaging and as primers for foil.
 Surlyn™ Ionomers are often used in similar applications to the EAA products.
-Unlike EVA polymers the seal to and adhesive to substrate list is narrower and is often limited to foil and paper.
-Nylon, pet and PVDC coated HIPS may also be included.
+Unlike EVA polymers the seal to and adhesive to the substrate list is narrower and is often limited to foil and paper.
+Nylon, pet, and PVDC coated HIPS may also be included.

-When moving over to strictly solventbased carriers the EVA polymers have already been discussed above.
-The primary uses in those cases are labeling and food packaging especially hot fill condiments.
+When moving over to strictly solvent-based carriers, the EVA polymers have already been discussed above.
+The primary uses in those cases are labeling and food packaging, especially hot fill condiments.
 Vinyl polymers are often seen and used predominantly as foil primer or wash coat to prevent corrosion.
 They can also be used as a heatseal offering chemical, oil and moisture resistance.
 Modified vinyl polymers are also seen in pill blister packaging offering good adhesion to foil, paper and PVC blisters.
-The last common chemistry are PET (Polyester) and modified polyester polymers.
-These are more restrictive in their seal to and apply to substrate list focusing on pet, foil, PVC, APET and CPET surfaces and ETP steel.
-These products will offer the highest heat and chemical resistance for aggressive food packaging, retortable packaging and dual ovenable applications.
+The last common chemistries are PET (Polyester) and modified polyester polymers.
+These are more restrictive in their seal to and apply to the substrate list focusing on pet, foil, PVC, APET and CPET surfaces and ETP steel.
+These products will offer the highest heat and chemical resistance for aggressive food packaging, retortable packaging, and dual ovenable applications.